In 2011, Bozeman Health Deaconess Hospital celebrated a century of commitment,

 Notable additions of new technologies, medical services and treatments

-in 2010 include Bozeman Deaconess Cancer Center accreditation by the Commission
+in 2010 include Bozeman Health Cancer Center accreditation by the Commission

 on Cancer of the American College of Surgeons.
-Bozeman Deaconess Cancer
+Bozeman Health Cancer Center

-Center also became a Seattle Cancer Care Alliance Network member.
+also became a Seattle Cancer Care Alliance Network member.
+Bozeman Health

+and 16 school districts formed a health literacy partnership.
 Bozeman

-Deaconess and 16 school districts formed a health literacy partnership.

-Bozeman Deaconess launched a safety campaign based on aviation and nuclear
+Health launched a safety campaign based on aviation and nuclear industry

-industry error reduction practices.
-The hospital safety campaign earned
+error reduction practices.
+The hospital safety campaign earned VHA's

-Bozeman Deaconess began offering telepharmacy services to Big Sky, and
+Bozeman Health began offering telepharmacy services to Big Sky, and the

-the Bozeman Deaconess Foundation launched the Cornerstone Campaign to
+Bozeman Health Foundation launched the Cornerstone Campaign to raise funds

-The multispecialty Bozeman Deaconess Health Group expanded to include primary
+The multispecialty Bozeman Health Medical Group expanded to include primary

 care (family medicine, internal medicine and pediatrics), cardiology,